AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/experience-league.png) [!DNL Experience League] Events {#events}

 Experience League Events are a great place to get answers from product experts at Adobe.
-Check out our
+Here are the available events:

-* Community Q&A Coffee Breaks
+* [Experience League Live](#exl-live): Live and on-demand video events on YouTube
-* Experience League Live video events (also available on demand)
+* [Community Q&A Coffee Breaks](#coffee): Chats with Product Managers in the Community Forum
-* Adobe Developer's Live
+* [Adobe Developer's Live](#dev-live): On-demand video events available on Experience League

 Schedules and events are as follows: